-The premise of 14px (available on Android and iOS) is delightfully simple: get from point A to point B. Sounds easy and like it’s been done a thousand times, but if you give it a try, you’ll probably have some trouble putting it down too.
+The premise of 14px (available on Android) is delightfully simple: get from point A to point B. Sounds easy and like it’s been done a thousand times, but if you give it a try, you’ll probably have some trouble putting it down too.

 How Do I Play?